stathismast/production-line-sim/README.md

 ```
 make
 ```
-from the corresponding directories.
+from the main directory.

 ## Execute

--  To execute, run the executable created from the compilation and include a command line argument that determines the number of parts you want to create
+-  To execute, run the executable created from the compilation and include a command line argument that determines the number of parts you want to create:

 ```
 ./a.out 1000